murtazahatim/Nector/README.md

 Nector (or News Detector) is a tool that efficiently and accurately detects fake news using machine learning.

-Operational Version can be found here: (http://nector-ai.herokuapp.com)
+Operational Version can be found here: (http://nector-ai.herokuapp.com) (Site is currently down for maintenance and major bug fixes)